jipiboily/vocal/README.md

 ## Some opinions

-- everything will be in Markdown
+- everything will be in Markdown, with live preview
-- admin will be using Ember with real time preview
+- admin will be using Ember
 - I do not aim for minimal requirements, so it might not be as easy to mount into an existing app as [Monologue](https://github.com/jipiboily/monologue) is
 - will not try to get anything working for old browsers
+- I want it to be fast to load for readers
+- I would love a dashboard with some basic analytics (not sure about the details)
+- I want a couple of features to help reader retention (reading suggestions when reaching the end being one)

 ## Installation